SocketDotTech/socket-docs/docs/writing-apps.md

 The `initialize` function is empty in this example.
 Use it for setting chain-specific or dynamic variables after deployment if needed.
 More details [here](/deploy).

-### AppGateway Contract implementation: MyTokenDistributor.sol
+### AppGateway Contract implementation: MyTokenAppGateway.sol

-`MyTokenDistributor` is an AppGateway, it extends `AppGatewayBase` for logic related to interacting with onchain instances.
+`MyTokenAppGateway` is an AppGateway, it extends `AppGatewayBase` for logic related to interacting with onchain instances.
 This is where users interact with your app without worrying about the underlying chains.
 It has an `addAirdropReceivers` function that the owner can call and a `claimAirdrop` function that users can call.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0